“But we’re not Excel-people!”

 - Time report data

-Is your business sensitive to weather fluctuations?
-The, maybe import some geographic data, too.
+Is your business sensitive to weather fluctuations, maybe?
+Why not import some geographic data, too.
 The point here is that it’s always possible to increase the value of your combined data sets.

 I often hear this: